CodingNomads/articles/movie-tweets/movie-analysis-markdown/MovieAnalysisDraft.md

   * This plot would show the `Sci-Fi` & `Adventure` not as important.
   * On the other hand, some patterns can be misleading since we are only looking at the absolute numbers.
   * Another way to look at this phenomenon is using the percentage changes.
-  * This could help decision-taking if we are _( let's say )_ in the business of online movie streaming
+  * This could help decision-taking if you are _( let's say )_ in the business of online movie streaming

+Next, you will plot the percentage changes:

 ```python
 percent_change = (tidy_movie_ratings.iloc[:, 4:]